ucl-codec/cloud_infrastructure/docs/administration/installation.md

 required resources

 The resources this script creates are:
-- For each Local Node, a Fed-BioMed gui default admin password, which is stored in the SecureString parameter named in the config file
-- For each Local Node, a private S3 import bucket with the name specified in the config file
 - For the Researcher Node and each Local Node, a development CA and server certificate for accessing the VPN

 ---